How Donor Employer Information Can Boost Your Fundraising

 Interested in learning more about corporate fundraising tools and strategies?
 Check out these other additional resources:

-- Matching Gift Databases: Our Comprehensive Guide for 2022.
+- Matching Gift Databases: Our Comprehensive Guide.
 When donors search their employer’s name in a matching gift database, they can determine their corporate giving eligibility, and your organization can record their employment information.

 - Why Did My Nonprofit Receive a Check From a CSR Vendor?
 If you’re receiving donations from companies you’re unfamiliar with, they might be matching gifts.
 This guide explores why you might get these checks and what to do with them.